keeprefrigerated95/snipstitch/README.md

 # snipstitch

+Snip-Stitch takes clips from a video of your choosing and then concatenates them into a new video

 ****************************XML Files****************************
 XML files are used to indicate which clips from the video you want to keep, not the ones that will be cut out.
 It must be formatted like so: